One small shift in perspective can rebalance everything.

 What it means to feel seen as a parent?

 One of the most transformative moments in parenting isn’t when your child changes—it’s when your own capacity is acknowledged.
+We often look for change in our children.
+But sometimes the most radical shift is when a parent feels seen.

 When your steadiness, warmth, and quiet leadership are named, something inside you reorients.
 You realise you don’t need to become someone else.
 You need to reconnect with who you’ve been all along.